The Framework

 Localization Capabilities

-For instance, BALAI RAYA could be used by community groups to provide localized support and discussions in their native languages.
+For instance, BALAI RAYA could be used by community groups to provide localized support and discussions in their native languages, while a translation feature can help bridge the language barrier and allow other Malaysians to offer aid when necessary.

 Conclusion and Future Roadmap

-The framework laid out in this paper addresses Malaysia’s growing need for a privacy-first, locally-hosted digital communication system.
+The framework laid out in this proposal addresses Malaysia’s growing need for a privacy-first, locally-hosted digital communication system.
 As digital needs evolve, our roadmap includes:

 Appendix